GuillaumeGermain/CNN/README.md

 # CNN Learning Transfer

-The principle is easy: optimize and accelerate the learning of a model by training specific layers, transfer them to a deeper model and iterate.
+The principle is easy: optimize and accelerate the learning of a convolution network model by training specific layers, transfer them to a deeper model and iterate.
 It is also useful when a model is not deep enough to get a satisfying performance.
 You can build a deeper model, and transfer parameters of the first common layers to partially benefit from the training of the first model.